 5. Professionalism in all dealings: A successful artist is a professional in all of their dealings with the public, gallery owners, art reps and with suppliers.
 It is simple, if they were not professional, then they would not be successful for very long.

-6. Is ready to maximize opportunities: A successful artist is prepared and ready to maximize and leverage any opportunities that come their way.
+6. Ready to maximize opportunities: A successful artist is prepared and ready to maximize and leverage any opportunities that come their way.
 Whether it is to fill in quickly for another artist at a gallery, give an interview, and writes an article for a blog or to give a speech to a group, a successful artist sees that as an opportunity to network, promote and brand their artwork.
 Unsuccessful artists see those not as opportunities but rather something that interrupts what they were doing!
 The artist who is engaged and ready to capitalize on opportunities when they come along will be or become successful.

 7. Understanding that art is a business: Successful artists see themselves as business people.
 They understand that other people who they are connected with in the art world are also business people and they conduct themselves in that manner too.
 Now more than ever in today’s marketplace art is a business.
 Art is a competitive business and an artist will learn how to successfully operate it as such or they will eventually fail.